justynjay/ijustyncom/content/other.md

 <br><br><br>
 <h3><a href="/apple-music" target="_blank">Music &#8599;</a></h3>
 <h4>@ijustyn</h4>
 My listening profile on Apple Music.
-My carefully created playlists are a perfection encapsulation of my music tastes over the past decade.
-I continuously update my playlist <a href="/justyn-now">Justyn Now</a> if you want an easy way to keep up!
+A collection of carefully created playlists that are a perfect encapsulation of my music tastes over the past decade.
+I continuously update the playlist <a href="/justyn-now">Justyn Now</a> if you want an easy way to keep up!
 <br><br><br>
 </center>